gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 way is to enable debug logging.
 There is verbose output that details every step of the sync.

-1. Start a Rails console
+1. Start a Rails console:

    ```bash
    # For Omnibus installations